-In 2012 we began education initiatives with Grand Rounds lectures, new employee orientation, signage and a resident sustainability educator.
+In 2012, we began education initiatives with Grand Rounds lectures, new employee orientation, signage and a resident sustainability educator.
 Over time we have seen steady reduction in our anesthetic gas wastage with a savings of more than \$30,000 per month.
-We have also achieved a 73 percent reduction in our carbon dioxide emissions compared with 2011 - the equivalent of eliminating the emissions of more than 2400 cars per year (comparing baseline 2011 with 2018).

-We have also reduced our landfill waste stream by 23 percent, diverting more than 9,000 cubic yards from landfill in one year.
-To reduce upstream waste reduction we favor reusable supplies wherever possible and educate providers to avoid wasteful set up with excessive supply opening.
+We have also achieved a 73% reduction in our carbon dioxide emissions compared with 2011, the equivalent of eliminating the emissions of more than 2,400 cars per year between 2011 and 2018.
+We have also reduced our landfill waste stream by 23 percent, diverting more than 9,000 cubic yards of waste from landfills in one year.

-In just two years UW Health and the Department of Anesthesiology have collected and recycled 352 pounds of medication vial caps with an approximate volume of 20 cubic feet (about a freezer chest full).
-These caps get a second life as stacking bins, stools and even toys.
-We also collect and sort caps for art projects.
+To reduce upstream waste reduction, we favor reusable supplies wherever possible and educate providers to avoid wasteful set up with excessive supply opening.
+In just two years UW Health and the Department of Anesthesiology have collected and recycled 352 pounds of medication vial caps with an approximate volume of 20 cubic feet (about a freezer-chest full).
+These caps get a second life as stacking bins, stools and even toys and art supplies.